-Dicloxacillin or cephalexin if methicillin-resistant Staphylococcus aureus [MRSA] is not likely
+Dicloxacillin or cephalexin if methicillin-resistant Staphylococcus aureus (MRSA) is not likely

-Necrotizing fasciitis should be treated in an ICU.
+Necrotizing fasciitis should be treated in an intensive care unit.
 Extensive (sometimes repeated) surgical debridement is required.
 A recommended initial antibiotic regimen is a beta-lactam (often a broad-spectrum drug until etiology is confirmed by culture) plus clindamycin.
 Although streptococci remain susceptible to beta-lactam antibiotics, animal studies show that penicillin is not always effective against a large bacterial inoculum because the streptococci are not rapidly growing and may lack penicillin-binding proteins, which are the target of penicillin activity.

 Cephalosporins or macrolides are usually effective, but susceptibility tests must guide therapy, especially in very ill, immunocompromised, or debilitated people and in people with foreign bodies at the infection site.
 Surgical wound drainage and debridement as adjuncts to antimicrobial therapy may be lifesaving.